semio-community/semio-community.github.io/src/components/detail/README.md

 ## Overview

 All detail pages use a consistent single-column layout with semantic content slots for better organization and maintainability.
-The components in this directory work together to create a unified experience across studies, people, partners, events, hardware, and software pages.
+The components in this directory work together to create a unified experience across research, people, partners, events, hardware, and software pages.

 ## Architecture